vsillan/game-server-programming-course/presentations/csharp_2.md

 ## Extension methods

-Allow extending a type with new methods without altering the original definition
+Allow extending a type with new methods without altering the original definition <!-- .element: class="fragment" -->

-An extension method is a static method of a static class, where the this modifier is applied to the first parameter
+An extension method is a static method of a static class, where the this modifier is applied to the first parameter <!-- .element: class="fragment" -->

 ---